hicommonwealth/chain-events/src/rabbitmq/README.md

 2. Implemented IProducer as Producer in `Producer.ts` with a handle method that adds the event to the queue
 3. Instantiated Producer in `listener.ts` before subscribing to events and pass the producer instance to the handlers array
 4. Added -rabbitmq/-q command line arg to allow toggle for using or not using rabbitmq (-q : turns on rabbitmq)
+5. Add chain and received optional fields to CWEvents interface
+6. Added the chain and current timestamp to the event in each handleEventFn function in subscribeFunc.ts files
 #### Package.json changes:
 - added node-fetch as a dependency
 - added amqplib and rascal as dependencies